DIY Reef Chili: Make your own saltwater fish food! How to make frozen fish and coral foods. | BRStv

 Step #3 - Measure dry ingredients in a separate bowl

 Step #4 - Chop frozen ingredients one at a time in a food processor using the grater blade.
 Blenders or traditional chopper blades tend to create mush instead of chucks.
 If the frozen chunks are too large, chop using the clever and cutting board before going into the food processor.

 Step #5 - Add chopped ingredients into the cold trays and mix with liquid ingredients and finally the dry ingredients you measured out earlier.
 Mix fast with the plastic spoons by hand and keep it cold!

 Step #6 - Package into individual flat freezer bags ½” thick or cube trays if desired.
 Vacuum sealed bags also work great but not absolutely required.
 Portion into whatever your tank can consume in one month.

-The easiest approach for feeding the frozen food is breaking into small chunks after it has been frozen into a flat sheet.
+The easiest approach for feeding the frozen food is breaking it into small chunks after it has been frozen into a flat sheet.
 This way you can defrost and distribute into the tank in appropriate portions.
 4 lbs of food will likely be well over a year’s supply of food for most of us but it all depends on your tank(s).
 Most hobbyists feed 2-3 times daily only what your fish can consume within 2 minutes.
 Defrosting first and target feeding with a turkey baster or syringe works great and helps reduce waste.
 Turn off filters and pumps during feeding.
-The benefits of an improved diet takes time, dont expect results overnight and look for the overall health and vitality of your tank’s inhabitants to improve over the following few months.
+The benefits of an improved diet take time, don't expect results overnight, and look for the overall health and vitality of your tank’s inhabitants to improve over the following few months.